tap349/tap349.github.io/_posts/2017-12-26-iceperk-releases.md

-  don't forget to bump both numbers in _Info.plist_ files of all extensions your iOS application contains (say, `OneSignalNotificationServiceExtension`) or else you'll get `ITMS-90473` warnings (`CFBundleVersion Mismatch` and `CFBundleShortVersionString Mismatch`) when uploading archive to App Store.
+  don't forget to bump both numbers in _Info.plist_ files of all extensions your iOS application contains (say, `OneSignalNotificationServiceExtension`) or else you'll get `ITMS-90473` warnings (`CFBundleVersion Mismatch` and `CFBundleShortVersionString Mismatch`) when uploading archive to the App Store.

   _android/app/build.gradle_: